 "But grow in the grace and knowledge of our Lord and Savior Jesus Christ.
 To him be the glory both now and to the day of eternity.
-Amen" (2 Peter 3:18).
+Amen."
+(2 Peter 3:18).
 Peter wants his readers to become more like Christ and increasingly dependent upon His grace.
 We enjoy Him more and more as we learn more about Him - our desires become aligned to God's desires by the power and working of the Holy Spirit.
 This is what we call sanctification.

-ore and more as we learn more about Him - our desires become aligned to God's sires by the power and working of the Holy Spirit.
-This is what we call sanctification.
-12. © Read Titus 2:11-14.
+10. Read Titus 2:11-14.
 List the things that God's grace trains us to do.

-13. Grace gives us the power to say "no" and the power to live a godly life.
-Describe what saying "no" to ungodliness and worldly lusts might look like (See also Romans 8:13).
-14. Give some some examples of being "zealous for good works."
-(If you are unsure, consider looking up the definition of "zeal".)
-15. Read Philippians 2:12-13.
-What responsibility do Christians bear for their
+11. ⇔ Grace gives us the power to say "no" and the power to live a godly life.
+Describe what saying "no" to ungodliness and worldly lusts might look like in your life (See also Romans 8:13).

+12. ⇔ Give some some examples of being "zealous for good works" (if you are unsure, consider looking up the definition of "zeal").

+13. Read Philippians 2:12-13.
+What responsibility do Christians bear for their growth?

-$16.\ \ \bigcirc$ What does God say is His responsibility in our growth as Christians?
-The Means of Grace 17. © Read Jeremiah 9:23-24.
+14. \bigcirc What does God say is His responsibility in our growth as Christians?

+The Means of Grace

+15. \bigcirc Read Jeremiah 9:23-24.
 What is the Christian's great boast?

-18. ○ Read the following verses and list the various tools God gives us to understand and know Him better. o 2 Timothy 3:16-17 - o Colossians 4:2 - o Hebrews 10:24-25 - o 1 Timothy 4:13 - 19. → How have you experienced God's grace through these four activities?
+- 16. \odot Read the following verses and list the various tools God gives us to understand and know Him better.

+- $\circ~~2$ Timothy 3:16-17 -

+- \circ Colossians 4:2 -

+- Hebrews 10:24-25 -

+- 1 Timothy 4:13 -

+- 17. ⇔ How have you experienced God's grace through these four activities?
 If you haven't, what can you do differently this week to experience it for the first time?

-To understand how God's grace empowers our obedience to Him and how to rightly apply His Word to our lives, we must understand two concepts presented in Scripture: the indicative and the imperative . • The indicative declares an accomplished fact of what God has done and who we are in and because of Christ.
-For example, Ephesians 4:32 declares, "God in Christ forgave you." [emphasis added]
+To understand how God's grace empowers our obedience to Him and how to rightly apply His Word to our lives, we must understand two concepts presented in Scripture: the indicative and the imperative.

-- The imperative is a command or direction that requires our obedience.
+- The indicative declares an accomplished fact of what God has done and who we are in and because of Christ.
+For example, Ephesians 4:32 declares, "God in Christ forgave you." [emphasis added] - The imperative is a command or direction that requires our obedience.
 It is what we do in response to Christ's accomplishment and who we now are in Him.
 For example, Ephesians 4:32 also commands, "Be kind to one another, tenderhearted, forgiving one another." - 1.
 Colossians 3:1-5 demonstrates how what God has done informs what we must now do.
-Fill in each set of empty parentheses with "indicative" or "imperative": "If then you have been raised with Christ (indicative), seek the things that are above (imperative), where Christ is, seated at the right hand of God.
+Fill in each set of empty parentheses with "indicative" or "imperative":

+"If then you have been raised with Christ (indicative), seek the things that are above (imperative), where Christ is, seated at the right hand of God.
 Set your minds on things that are above (), not on things that are on earth ().
 For you have died, and your life is hidden with Christ in God ().
 When Christ who is your life appears, then you also will appear with him in glory ().

 Put to death therefore what is earthly in you ()."

 2. Colossians 3:12-13 shows us how who we are in Christ helps us understand who we must become in Christ.
 Once again, write whether each phrase is an indicative or an imperative.

-"Put on then (), as God's chosen ones, holy and beloved (), compassionate hearts, kindness, humility, meekness, and patience, bearing with one another and, if one has a complaint against another, forgiving each other (); as the Lord has forgiven you (), so you also must forgive ()."
+"Put on then (), as God's chosen ones, holy and beloved

+(), compassionate hearts, kindness, humility, meekness,

+and patience, bearing with one another and, if one has a complaint against another, forgiving each other (); as the Lord has forgiven you (), so you also must forgive